zippy1978/shift/doc/developer/developer_guide.md

 When required (usually by previewers), the `HTTPWorkspaceProxyServer` (singleton) can be started in order to serve workspace artifacts on the HTTP protocol.

-The HTTP proxy can be accessed using `com.backelite.shift.ApplicationContext` static method:
+The HTTP proxy can be accessed using `org.shiftedit.ApplicationContext` static method:

 ```java
 ApplicationContext.getHTTPWorkspaceProxyServer();